eeditiones/tei-publisher-static/README.md

 ```

 Here the main text view does not require additional parameters, which are thus left empty.
 However, the page includes a `pb-view` for breadcrumbs and this needs to set the parameter `mode` to `breadcrumbs`.
 There's also a `pb-load` for the table of contents, which only needs to be retrieved once for the document and is stored into `doc.html`.
 Finally, we download some additional CSS and store it as well.

+You can use any of the variables declared in the `variables` section of `config.yml` as well as the variables `doc`, `odd` and `view`, which are set to the corresponding values reported by the server for the current document.

+The general approach to take when converting a working HTML template from TEI Publisher is as follows:

+1. create a static template by copying/pasting the relevant bits from your TEI Publisher template, obeying the rules given above (see 'Templates')
+2. in `config.yml` add an entry below `templates` with the name of your template
+3. for each `pb-view` in the template add a view configuration as shown for `documentation.html` above:
+   * every `pb-param` should be defined as a request param, prefixed by `user.`
+   * if your `pb-view` uses a different ODD or view than the one defined as default for the document, add it as parameter as well
+4. for each `pb-load`, create an additional mapping using the original URL as value and an arbitrary filename as key (e.g. `toc.html`), then use this key as the `@url` attribute of `pb-param`